sstark/gjfy/README.md

 There are other tools available that do similar things.
 However, usually those involve installing lots of dependencies or web frameworks and often require setting up a database.
+Some of them are even offering a hosted service, so you would be handing your secrets to a third party.

-Gjfy does not need any of this, it is completely self- contained.
+Gjfy does not need any of this: it is a completely self-contained and on-premise system.

 Probably the most notable difference is that secrets are only kept in memory.
 They are never written into a database or a file.
 So it can never happen that,